freenas/freenas-docs/userguide/system.rst

 #ifdef truenas
 **For Production Use**

-* **TrueNAS-11.0-STABLE** (Recommended)
+* **TrueNAS-11-STABLE** (Recommended)

   After new fixes and features have been tested as production-ready, they are added to this train.
-It is recommended to follow this train and to apply any pending updates from it.
+Following this train  and applying any pending updates from it is recommended.

 **Legacy Versions**